heiner/dylaniki/It’s_All_Good.md

 * * * * *

-Nothing much here, but I guess it’s all good.
-Or was it: it’s all G?
+Nothing much here, but I guess it's all good.
+Or was it: it's all G?

 Calling it “G” is a little too simple, by the way.
 It's one half G, one half Gm, one half G7, and the rest is an assortment of blues licks